crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

 ### Slashing for Byzantine Fault

-Validators are responsible for signing or proposing block at each consensus round.
-A penalty should be imposed on validators' misbehavior to reinforce this.
  When there is byzantine fault detected, they are immediately slashed other than jailed.
 The funds to be deducted are calculated based on `slash_fraction_double_sign`.
 Furthermore, validator who commit this double-signing fault will also be put into the "tombstone state", which means it will be blacklisted and jailed forever.

 ### Appendix